-The North Carolina Boys Choir, Chamber Ensemble, the North Carolina Girls Choir, and the Training Choir will perform a free concert on Monday, December 17th, 2018, at 7 p.m., at McMannen United Methodist Church, 4102 Neal Road, Durham.
+The North Carolina Boys Choir and the North Carolina Girls Choir will perform a free concert on Tuesday, December 17th, 2019, at 7 p.m., at University United Methodist Church, 150 E Franklin Street, Chapel Hill.

 The North Carolina Boys Choir was founded in 1972 as the Durham Boys Choir by William Graham and designated the North Carolina Boys Choir in 1983 by then-Governor James B. Hunt, Jr.